blockforce-official/cryptum-nft-wordpress-plugin/readme.txt

 == Installation ==

-* To do an automatic install of the Cryptum NFT Plugin, log in to your WordPress dashboard, navigate to the Plugins menu, and click “Add New.”
+* To do an automatic install of the Blockforce Cryptum NFT Plugin, log in to your WordPress dashboard, navigate to the Plugins menu, and click “Add New.”

 * In the search field type “Cryptum NFT,” then click “Search Plugins.”
 Once you’ve found us, you can view details about it such as the point release, rating, and description.
 Most importantly of course, you can install it by Clicking “Install Now,” and WordPress will take it from there.